Tools & Approach

 Yoga is the ancient practice of wellness and spiritual health that was born in India over 8 000 years ago.
 Yoga has 8 limbs of practice, one of which we know well in the western world as “asanas” (postures), or the “physical yoga”.
 Meditation (dhyana, dharana, pratyahara), breathwork (pranayama) and observances (yamas and niyamas) are the other limbs of yoga.
 Visit the yoga page for further information.

 Mercedes is a holistic life and wellness coach.
-She is registered yoga and meditation teacher with the Yoga Alliance, an Usui and Blue Star Reiki master teacher, and a keeper of indigenous rites.
-She is an accredited life coach, EFT practitioner, holistic nutritionist, and hand reflexologist.
+She is registered yoga and meditation teacher with the Yoga Alliance, an Usui Reiki, Blue Star Reiki and Karuna Om Reiki Master teacher, and a keeper of indigenous rites.
+Through the CTAA, she is an accredited life coach, EFT, NLP and hypnotherapy practitioner, holistic nutritionist, and reflexologist.
 In addition, she holds a bachelor’s degree in Communications and Philosophy from the University of Ottawa.